russtoku/uipa/docs/Roadmap.md

 ### Change Log

+- **04/15/2025:** Upgraded to Django 5.2 but search and make request broken.
+Need patches to some dependencies.
 - **04/14/2025:** Upgraded to Django 4.2.20 and Python 3.12.8.
 - **04/13/2025:** Upgraded to Django 3.2.25 and Python 3.9.21.
 - **01/11/2025:** Added site map based on update branch of russtoku fork.